mdcruz/pactum-js-demo/README.md

 # pactum-js-demo

-A sample project demonstrating how to use [PactumJS](https://pactumjs.github.io/).
+A sample project demonstrating how to use [PactumJS](https://pactumjs.github.io/) which is also explained in this [blog post](https://www.testingwithmarie.com/post/writing-api-tests-with-pactumjs-and-jest).

 ## Pre-requisites